The

 More emails isn't the answer

 Most AI outbound tools follow the same playbook: upload a contact list, select a template, hit send.
-AI can generates thousands of emails in an hour which is impressive, until you check the conversion rate.
+AI can generate thousands of emails in an hour which is impressive, until you check the conversion rate.

 Volume-first fails because outreach without signal assumes email alone can overcome objection.
 The reality is it can't and higher response rates come from sending emails that reference something specific: a stack shift, a role change, a deal that looks just like one they closed last quarter.
 That specificity comes from signals, and generic AI SDR tools miss this step.